cmj2002/warp-docker/README.md

 - `GOST_ARGS`: The arguments passed to GOST.
 The default is `-L :1080`, which means to listen on port 1080 in the container at the same time through HTTP and SOCKS5 protocols.
 If you want to have UDP support or use advanced features provided by other protocols, you can modify this parameter.
 For more information, refer to [GOST documentation](https://v2.gost.run/en/).
 If you modify the port number, you may also need to modify the port mapping in the `docker-compose.yml`.
 - `REGISTER_WHEN_MDM_EXISTS`: If set, will register consumer account (WARP or WARP+, in contrast to Zero Trust) even when `mdm.xml` exists.
 You usually don't need this, as `mdm.xml` are usually used for Zero Trust.
 However, some users may want to adjust advanced settings in `mdm.xml` while still using consumer account.
 - `BETA_FIX_HOST_CONNECTIVITY`: If set, will add checks for host connectivity into healthchecks and automatically fix it if necessary.
 See [host connectivity issue](docs/host-connectivity.md) for more information.
+- `WARP_ENABLE_NAT`: If set, will work as warp mode and turn NAT on.
+You can route L3 traffic through `warp-docker` to Warp.
+See [nat gateway](docs/nat-gateway.md) for more information.

 Data persistence: Use the host volume `./data` to persist the data of the WARP client.
 You can change the location of this directory or use other types of volumes.
 If you modify the `WARP_LICENSE_KEY`, please delete the `./data` directory so that the client can detect and register again.